Islam in Canada: Opinion held by Muslims

+As per the Environics poll, 36% of the Canadian Muslims agreed with the statement homosexuality should be accepted by society which is lower than the general population (80%).
+However, the acceptance was higher among Muslims born in Canada (52%) and among young Canadian Muslims (47%).
+The groups that mostly showed unacceptance of homosexuality were the older age group 45 to 59 (55%) and the lowest income group (56%).

 Opinion on Muslims

 According to the surveys conducted by the Angus Reid Institute (ARI), 24% of the Canadians had a favorable opinion of Islam in 2013 which increased to 34% in the 2016 survey and in Quebec, it increased from 16% in 2013 to 32% in 2016.